chenlinear/chenlinear.github.io/content/posts/20230304-Book-review-Lost-in-Math.md

 Boy oh boy, there's a lot!
 And I hope by attentional bias, you've learned something. :D

 In the book Sabine gives us an example of how two labs constantly give contradictory results when measuring the mass of a particle.
-Well, in astronomy, sadly, there is also this kind of stuff, it happened when measuring the $H_0$ constant.[^3] See picture below.
+Well, in astronomy, sadly, there is also this kind of stuff, it happened when measuring the $H_0$ constant.[^4] See picture below.

 ___(picture here!)___

 The picture is from this article ___(link here!)___.
-By reading this article and accroding to the biases listed above, I notice that the reasons can be reduced to ... , ... and ...
+By reading this article and accroding to the biases listed above, I notice that the reasons can be reduced to ... bias, ... bias and ... bias.

 See, it helps!
 And nobody's feeling is hurt, I hope.